Code-Institute-Submissions/story-chain/README.md

 ***Add new story***

-**User story: As a user, I want to be able to add content to a existing story.**

-* Not yet implemented, still working on this user story.

-**User story: As a user, I want to be able to edit/delete content of an existing story.**

-* Not yet implemented, still working on this user story.

 **User story: As a user, I want to be able to add a new story.**

 * After an user is logged in, an 'Add' button appears in the navigation, as well as in their profile.